4uy/project-templates/README.md

 ### Usage
 Starting the project: `yarn start`

-Start in development mode: `yarn dev`
+Start and watch for changes: `yarn watch`

 Compile the project: `yarn build`